Lumi-supercomputer/lumi-userguide/docs/storage/object/index.md

 The LUMI-O object store offers a total of 30 PB storage for storing, sharing, and staging of data.

-In an object-based storage, data are managed as objects instead of being organized as files in a directory hierarchy.
+In an object-based storage, data is managed as objects instead of being organized as files in a directory hierarchy.

-Within your object storage project space, you can create buckets.
+Within your object storage project space you can create buckets.
 These buckets will store objects with metadata associated to these objects.

 <figure>